 What to do there: Stop by a local store and pick up locally grown fruits like lemons, avocados, oranges, and grapefruits.
 Chat with locals to learn more about the ghosts and legends that surround the area.
 Follow the hiking trails through Elfin Forest Recreational Reserve, spotting the diverse nature and soaking up the views.
 Keep your eyes peeled for glimpses of the gnatcatcher—one of the area’s rarest and most endangered occupants.

 Why it’s awesome: San Diego’s Little Italy started life as a fishing village, with mainly Italian residents.
 In times gone by, San Diego was known as the Tuna Capital of the western USA.
 Today, the vibrant and pretty neighbourhood reflects the heritage of the city’s Italian immigrants through its restaurants, shops, art galleries, and architecture.
 There are many festivals and events throughout the year to enjoy too.
-There’s plenty to see and do and the area has more than its fair share of quirky features and hidden gems.
+There’s plenty to see and do and the area has some of San Diago’s best hidden gems to explore.

 What to do there: Browse in the diverse shops and art galleries and call into one of the restaurants for some tasty and authentic Italian meals, like pasta and pizza.
 If you’re visiting San Diego for the weekend, pick up fresh produce at the weekly Mercato (farmers market).
 Be inspired by Italian recipes engraved on the tables at the pleasant Amici Park, see the spot where the San Diego Macaroni Factory once stood, visit the San Diego Firehouse Museum, hunt for the hidden ring in the pavement along India Street, and see the intricate mural in the Our Lady of the Rosary Church.
 Download the local app for a free self-guided walking tour around Little Italy’s historic highlights.